-Although potentially unoccupied, koala habitat within the Study Area comprises large, contiguous patches with high connectivity to the surrounding landscape.
+Koala habitat within the Study Area comprises large, contiguous patches with high connectivity to the surrounding landscape.
 Smaller areas of climate refugia habitat also occur.
-It is reasonably possible that the habitat may be recolonised and support larger numbers of the species in the future, or already provides important movement corridors in the local area.
-Based on this, modelled habitat is considered to comprise habitat critical to the survival of the species.
+Only two individual koalas (a mother with back young) were observed during extensive field surveys, suggesting that the local population is of low density.
+Despite this, it is reasonably possible that the habitat within the Study Area may be recolonised and support greater numbers of the species in the future given its' suitability for the species.
+Mapped habitat already provides important movement corridors in the local area.
+Based on this, mapped breeding, foraging and dispersal habitat as well as mapped climate refugia for the species is considered to comprise habitat critical to the survival of the species.